MartinSahlen/cloud-functions-python/README.md

 [![PyPI version](https://badge.fury.io/py/pycloudfn.svg)](https://badge.fury.io/py/pycloudfn)

 # cloud-functions-python
-`py-cloud-fn` is a CLI tool that allows you to write and deploy [Google cloud functions](https://cloud.google.com/functions/) in pure python.
+`py-cloud-fn` is a CLI tool that allows you to write and deploy [Google cloud functions](https://cloud.google.com/functions/) in pure python, supporting python 2.7 and 3.5
+(thanks to @MitalAshok for helping on the code compatibility).
 No javascript allowed!
 The goal of this library is to be able to let developers write light weight functions in idiomatic python without needing to worry about node.js.
 It works OOTB with [pip](https://pypi.python.org/pypi), just include a file named `requirements.txt` that is structured like this: